hellojwilde/feed-stats/readme.txt

 information on this, you can view the
 ["What is Reach?"](http://www.google.com/support/feedburner/bin/answer.py?answer=78954)
 article in the FeedBurner Help Center.

-= How do I know what the name of my FeedBurner feed is? =

-Look at the link to your FeedBurner Feed.
-It's that link, but without the http://feeds.feedburner.com/ part.
-For instance, let's say that the URL for your feed is http://feeds.feedburner.com/Speedbreeze.
-The name of the feed is just the "Speedbreeze" part at the end.

 = What's the "Awareness API"? =